-- For Deposits above ₹ 5Lakhs: - Eligible rate will be the applicable card rate for the actual period run prevailing on the date of deposit less 1.00% p.a. for fore closure charges. - Penalties for premature withdrawal shall be levied for conversion of NRE deposit into FCNR (B) deposit and vice versa. - No foreclosure charges to be levied for deposits in the name of staff/ex staff / ex staff cum senior citizen. - Bank may at discretion disallow withdrawal of large Rupee Term Deposits of ₹ 5.00 crore and above before completion of the deposit period agreed upon at the time of placing the deposit.
+- For Deposits above Rs.
+5Lakhs: - Eligible rate will be the applicable card rate for the actual period run prevailing on the date of deposit less 1.00% p.a. for fore closure charges. - Penalties for premature withdrawal shall be levied for conversion of NRE deposit into FCNR (B) deposit and vice versa. - No foreclosure charges to be levied for deposits in the name of staff/ex staff / ex -staff cum senior citizen. - Where NRE deposit is to be closed before maturity, before completion of 12 months from the date of deposit, no interest shall be payable on such premature closure. - Where the NRE deposit is to be closed before maturity on or after completion of twelve months from the effective date of deposit, there will be no penalty for premature closure.
+The applicable interest for the period the deposit has run or the contracted interest rate whichever is less, ruling on the date of deposit, will be payable